 It took me three years to write the most obvious post on this blog — about the best restaurants in Colombo.
 Not that I have been writing it for three years.
-But it occurred to me only now, three years after starting this blog, that I should probably share my favorite dining spots in a city where I lived for almost a decade.
+But it occurred to me only now, three years after starting this blog, that I should probably share my favorite dining spots in a city where I lived (and/or traveled to) since 2010.
 I’d go as far as to say that it’s irresponsible and selfish of me to keep them a secret any longer.

-So here you go, here are the 23 best restaurants in Colombo.
+So here you go, here are the 18 best restaurants in Colombo.
 And if you are wondering what makes them best — it’s my extremely personal opinion.
-I am no Eater or Thrillist, guys, I am just an ordinary Russian girl sharing her favorite, tried and true restaurants in Colombo.
+I am no Eater or Thrillist, guys, I am just an ordinary girl sharing her favorite, tried-and-true restaurants in Colombo.
 Hope you enjoy them as much as I do!

 I’ve had my fair share of rice and curry in Sri Lanka, and this little stall at Colombo farmers’ market has been my personal #1 for years now.
 I truly believe they make the best rice and curry in the city, if not in Sri Lanka.